Sancard/note-tracker/README.md

 NoteTracker is a simple note-taking app merged with time tracking app.. ehm what?

 Yes.
-Maybe you are a developer, designer or someone who needs to track their time spent on a certain task, but also you love to make notes, TO-DOs or just writing ideas down, so you will not forget them later.
+Maybe you are a developer, a designer or someone who needs to track their time spent on a certain task, but you also love to take notes, TO-DOs or just writing ideas down, so you will not forget them later.
 NoteTracker has got you covered!

-With Rich Text Editor you are free to create beautiful notes as you like and also you don't have to worry about time tracking!
+With Rich Text Editor you are free to create beautiful notes as you like and also you don't have to worry about the time tracking!
 Everything is set up automatically for you!
-Just create project, task and focus on your work!
+Just create a project, task and focus on your work!

 ![image](https://user-images.githubusercontent.com/24323087/52904720-55c05d80-3230-11e9-9586-1cbc472c4b26.png)